talonstrikesoftware/Working_with_React_and_Go/notes/section7-notes.md

 - Made the common select component

 64: Pre-populating the form with an existing movie
+- Modify the code to prepopulate the form with an existing movie

 65: Sending data to the REST back end
 66: Client side form validation
 67: Receiving data on the REST back end